mikemccand/pylive555/README.txt

     * make
     * [optional: make install]

-  * If you unxip/tar'd Live55 in this directory, to the subdirectory "live", then you can skip this step; otherwise, you'll need to edit INSTALL_DIR in setup.py to point to the live headers and libraries.
+  * If you unzip/tar'd Live555 in this directory (the pylive555
+    checkout), to the sub-directory "live", then you can skip this step; otherwise, edit INSTALL_DIR in setup.py to point the live headers and libraries.

   * Build the python bindings: python3 setup.py build; make sure there are no errors.

-  * Copy the resulting .so (from build/lib/*.so) somewhere onto your PYTHONPATH.
+  * Copy the resulting .so (from build/lib/*.so) to somewhere onto your PYTHONPATH.

   * Run the example